 - What was the town or surrounding area like when your site was built or used?

-- What would life have been like for the townsfolk?
+- Do you know what life have been like for the townsfolk?
 What about children?

 - Have you got a special collection?
 Perhaps of artworks, farm tools or furniture